irmen/Pyro4/docs/source/intro.rst

 - supports different serializers (serpent, json, marshal, pickle).
 - support for all Python data types that are pickleable when using the 'pickle' serializer [1]_.
 - runs on normal Python 2.x, Python **3.x**, IronPython, Pypy.
-- works between systems on different architectures and operating systems (64-bit, 32-bit, Intel, PowerPC...)
+- works between systems on different architectures and operating systems (64-bit, 32-bit, Intel, PowerPC, Windows, Linux, OSX...)
-- designed to be very easy to use and get out of your way as much as possible.
+- designed to be very easy to use and get out of your way as much as possible, but still provide a lot of flexibility when you do need it
 - name server that keeps track of your object's actual locations so you can move them around transparently.
 - support for automatic reconnection to servers in case of interruptions.
 - automatic proxy-ing of Pyro objects which means you can return references to remote objects just as if it were normal objects.